moomenabid/AWS_Serverless_Application/README.md

 Click `Upload` and wait for it to complete.

 Then, we:
-Open the `GymInstructions URL` we just noted down in a new tab.
+Open the `GymInstructions URL` that we can access via the `Properties Tab` of the bucket, under `Bucket Website Endpoint` .
 What we are seeing is a simple HTML web page created by the HTML file itself and the `main.css` stylesheet.
 When we click buttons .. that calls the `.js` file which is the starting point for the serverless application